Wulfsta/WeekendSlicer/README.md

     (medium difficulty), top and bottom surface detection (medium difficulty), algorithm simplification/offloading (difficult), seam alignment (easy enough).
 It has a long, long way to go before useful.

+- Why is the code structured like that?
+  - See the first question.
+I intend to improve this if I continue working on the project, but it is proof of concept quality code at the moment.

+- What the heck is going on in that path extraction algorithm??
+  - Yeah, it's ugly and probably has bugs.
+At a high level, we make sure the mesh has a planar surface with "sharp" edges that is coplanar with `z = 0`.
+This enures that the outline of the shape is contained in the set of triangles with two vertices in this plane (up to some error) and one vertex out of the plane.
+We then simply encode these into a type that can be hashed in Rust and use this to order these in linear time.
+In fact, the whole extraction algorithm is linear, as awful as it looks.

 - How do I use this?
   - You really shouldn't yet, but if you insist on trying then the command should explain itself with the `-h` flag.
     Building the project is as easy as running `nix build` (if you use Nix).